pennersr/django-allauth/docs/providers.rst

 The OpenID provider does not require any settings per se.
-However, a typical OpenID login page presents the user with a predefined list of OpenID providers and allows the user to input his own OpenID identity URL in case his provider is not listed by default.
+However, a typical OpenID login page presents the user with a predefined list of OpenID providers and allows the user to input their own OpenID identity URL in case their provider is not listed by default.
 The list of providers displayed by the builtin templates can be configured as follows::